CS499-RoboVac/Robovac/README.md

 On Mac and Linux, just use your default terminal for all terminal commands

 ### Create a new Conda environment
-This will create a new conda enviroment with all of the packages that we will use Currently the only Package we have to install seperately is:
+This will create a new conda enviroment that we can install our packages in.
+To do this, run
--   Pygame

-In your terminal, run

 ```
-conda create --name robovac -c conda-forge Pygame black
+conda create --name QTrobovac -c conda-forge black
 ```
 Confirm with `y`